AgibotTech/Omnihand-2025-SDK/document/en/API_PYTHON.md

         joint_motor_index: The index of the joint motor (1-10).

     Returns:
         int: The current temperature value.
+Returns -1 on failure.
     """

 def get_all_temperature_reports(self) -> List[int]: